lnsmith54/super-convergence/README.md

 # super-convergence

+Here are the Caffe files of our recent work, "Super-Convergence: Very Fast Training of Residual Networks Using Large Learning Rates".
+Please check the paper for details.

+Note: if you have a better theoretical understanding of the cause for super-convergence than the ones described in the paper, please contact leslie.smith@nrl.navy.mil about a collaboration on a follow up paper.

+Instructions:

 From caffe home directory:
 ./build/tools/caffe train --solver=$SOLVER -gpu=all

 As provided, this solver file trains the CLR network from Figure 1a.
 Changes must be made to reproduce other experiments, as listed below.